oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 2. Step 2: Prepare datasets to be used with Data Flows

-    You will then create a csv file, bucket.csv or images.csv, with the following structure and content:
+    You will then create a csv file, *bucket.csv* or *images.csv*, with the following structure and content:

     *bucket.csv*
     ```console